Our LBB (Life Before Boing!)

 Which brings us to...

-Now, a decade and a half later, well over a thousand Boingsters have tumbled into our purple world.
+Now, over a decade and a half later, well over a thousand Boingsters have tumbled into our purple world.
 We can't walk five minutes through Landis without hearing "Miss Donna" or "Mr. Mark" being hollered from the next isle over.
 Tim, Bri and Missy are all grown up now.
 Tim is a mural artist and Bri and Missy help dad teach classes every week.

 Feel free to stop in any time and check out a class.
 Donna is usually at the front desk after 4:30.